-- 1. Each new module must be approved before it can be included within a course or offered to students. - 2.
-Usually new modules will be devised as part of a course and will be considered for approval under the Course Approval and Re-Approval regulations. - 3.
+- 1. Each new module must be approved before it can be included within a course or offered to students. - Usually new modules will be devised as part of a course and will be considered for approval under the Course Approval and Re-Approval regulations. - 3.
 Where a module is devised separately from the course(s) in which it is intended to be included, it must be approved through the procedure set out below. - 4.
-Modules are the building blocks of courses and the quality and reputation of courses relies upon the quality and standard of the modules which comprise them. - 5.
-The module approval procedure comprises two stages: - a.
-Stage 1: Preliminary Proposal; and - b.
-Stage 2: Module Approval.
+Modules are the building blocks of courses and the quality and reputation of courses relies upon the quality and standard of the modules which comprise them.